International Fellowship of Evangelical Students

 The International Fellowship of Evangelical Students (IFES) is an interdenominational association of 180 evangelical Christian student movements worldwide, encouraging evangelism, discipleship and mission among students.
 The headquarters is in Oxford, England.

 History

 In United Kingdom, the Oxford Inter-Collegiate Christian Union, founded in 1879, was a founding member of the Student Christian Movement of Great Britain (SCM) in 1892.
-Then in 1928, students left SCM due to differences over liberal positions and founded the Inter-Varsity Christian Fellowship.
-This movement was established in Canada in 1928 and in the United States in 1941.
+Then in 1928, CICCU students left the SCM because of its ecumenical beliefs and its approval of new methods of biblical exegesis, and founded the Inter-Varsity Christian Fellowship.
+This movement was established in Canada in 1928, Australia in 1930, and in the United States in 1941.

 In 1947, the International Fellowship of Evangelical Students was founded.
 Representatives from Australia, the United Kingdom, Canada, China, Netherlands, Norway, France, New Zealand, Switzerland, and the United States came together in Boston (USA) to strengthen evangelism, discipleship and world mission among students all over the world.

 It was present in 180 countries in 2023.

 Programs

 Group meetings are held each week to discuss the Bible in universities.
 These groups are Evangelical, but not attached to any particular confession.